-objectives, and EDSU matching by the Company of up to 25% of the Long Term Incentive Program awards that are contributed to the EDSU Plan.
+Plan, as well as eligibility to be awarded up to 20% of his base salary as an Incentive Amount pursuant to the Company's LTIP, upon the achievement of annual performance objectives, and EDSU matching by the Company of up to 25% of the Long Term Incentive Program awards that are contributed to the EDSU Plan.
 In addition, Mr. Jain is entitled to customary benefits, including a monthly travel allowance, wellness allowance and RRSP matching contributions.
-The Company may terminate the agreement without cause upon making a lump sum payment in lieu of notice equal to the equivalent of 12 months' total compensation (which includes base salary for the year of termination and average annual STIP awards and average annual RRSP matching contributions during his tenure).
+The Company may terminate the agreement without cause upon making a lump sum payment in lieu of notice equal to the equivalent of 12 months' base salary for the year of termination, average STIP awards earned for the year of termination and benefits for the duration of the notice period.
 The agreement may also be terminated by the Company for cause without giving notice.